About

 Agustin Garbino

-Agustin Garbino is a reservoir and completions engineer at ResFrac, devoted to maximizing asset value by optimizing key development parameters through proper characterization and modeling of the subsurface.
+Agustin Garbino is a reservoir and completions engineer who supports ResFrac projects, devoted to maximizing asset value by optimizing key development parameters through proper characterization and modeling of the subsurface.

-Prior to joining ResFrac, Agustin worked as a reservoir and completion engineer at Reveal Energy Services, providing consulting services for the analysis of fracture driven interactions.
+Prior to his current consulting work, Agustin worked as a reservoir and completion engineer at Reveal Energy Services, providing consulting services for the analysis of fracture driven interactions.
 Before that, he worked for over 5 years as a reservoir engineer at Tecpetrol, contributing to the development of conventional and unconventional assets in the main basins in Argentina and Mexico.
 During this time, he focused on well forecasting, reservoir simulation and the technical evaluation of new assets.

 Agustin earned his Master of Science degree in Petroleum Engineering at the University of Texas at Austin, where his thesis was directed towards the numerical modeling of proppant flowback using ResFrac.
 He also holds a Bachelor’s degree with honors in Petroleum Engineering from Instituto Tecnologico de Buenos Aires, Argentina.